 All soils can do with being conditioned from time to time, adding back in the precious nutrients lost over seasons of growing.
 Some soil testing kits will also be able to provide you with the levels of nutrients found in your soil – and so tell you want you need to add in order to make it rich again e.g. potash, phosphate, magnesium, nitrogen etc. Alongside this, it is always worth adding bulky organic matter to your soil every year (good rotted compost, that is dug well in) to help improve the general fertility of your soil and its ability to retain moisture during the summer.
 CLICK HERE to read about allotment soils.

 After setting aside a section of your plot for perennial crops such rhubarb and asparagus, every new plot-holder needs to give some thought to crop rotation.
 This helps to ensure that you do not get a build -up of pests and diseases in the soil, groups plants with similar nutritional needs together and helps to build soil fertility.
 Crops such as sweetcorn, squash and salads can be fitted in suitable places around the plot but take care not to grow them in the same spot every year.
 Some gardeners follow a 3 year rotation schedule.
-Click here to download a 4 year rotation schedule (on the reverse of the leaflet).
+Click here for an example of a 4 year rotation system (on the back of the leaflet)

 Another vital ingredient for a healthy soil are worms!
 Find out more about these fascinating creatures at the Earthworm Society of Britain.